Information for Parents and Carers

 - Visual or Hearing Impairment

-What happens if my child needs to see an Educational Psychologist?
+What happens if my child has been referred to an Educational Psychologist?

-All schools and early years establishments managed by Glasgow City Council have their own systems in place for monitoring and reviewing children’s progress within the Staged Intervention Framework.
+All schools and early years establishments managed by Glasgow City Council have their own systems in place for monitoring and reviewing children’s progress within a Staged Intervention Framework.
 As part of this system they may wish to consult with the Educational Psychologist, with your agreement.
-Sometimes it may be necessary for the Educational Psychologist to see your child.
-In this case the person wanting to seek assistance will discuss their concerns with you.
-Your permission will always be sought before any assistance from an Educational Psychologist is made.
+Your permission will always be sought before any assistance from an Educational Psychologist is taken forward.
+This may just be a one off discussion or a series of discussions.
+If it is then agreed that there is a role for the Educational Psychologist to become more fully involved then a consultation meeting will take place with parents and carers.

 What happens next?